Dahua for Farms and Remote Sites

 Better buying habit

-Do not buy Dahua by model number alone.
-The right model is the one that fits the mounting position, lighting, recorder path and review workflow.
-A simpler WizSense camera in the right place is often better than a premium camera installed too high, too wide or on an undersized recorder.
+Do not buy Dahua for Farms and Remote Sites by model number alone.
+Match the model to mounting position, lighting, lens width, recorder path and review workflow.
+A simpler camera in the right place will often beat a premium device installed too high, too wide or without enough recorder support.

 Farm and remote site design examples